6-8 chicken thighs (about 500g)

 “SIMPLY SENSATIONAL WITH A TRADITIONAL ROAST DINNER”

-Gently drop pieces into the oil until the entire batch is in.
+Gently drop pieces into the oil making sure not to crowd them.
 Turn once after a couple of minutes, and cook for a total of three minutes or until golden.
-Remove batch to paper towel while you do the next one.
+Remove batch to paper towel and keep warm while you do the next one.
+Make sure the oil is back to 180 degrees prior to putting in the next batch.

 Line a shallow baking tray with fresh paper towel, and arrange the strips so they are not touching.
 Warm in the oven until required.